 Black mould is quite easy to distinguish.
 When active the mould will have a black or green. slimy like appearance.
 If the black mould is in an inactive state it will be powdery and dry.
 It is important to note that in either of these states black mould can still be a problem.

 There is also the issue that black spot mould is not always visible from the start and can be out of plain sight.
 The mould problem can be in such areas as in the loft, under floorboards or behind the wallpaper.

 The tell signs that is often common with black mould is the following:

 - Damp musty smell– When mould growth is active the moulds emit volatile compounds which caused the distinctly ‘musty’ odours associated with dampness.
 This can be very important in that it is not uncommon to get such a musty smell yet there is no visible evidence of mould growth on walls.

 - Coughing- can be a sign of an allergic reaction

 - Mould- will appear on the window sills, ceiling and walls of the property

 How To Get Rid Of Mould

 Condensation mould can be treated very easily.
 Simply washing off black mould and re-painting areas doesn’t work!
-The only way to remove all the mould spores is to use a condensation mould eradication kit.
+The only way to remove all the mould spores is to use a mould eradication kit.

 It is though important to reduce the amount of moisture in the air and improve the ventilation in the property (using bathroom and kitchen fans or positive pressure units).